astronomer/astro-cli/README.md

 1. Remove the `/vendor/github.com/spf13/cobra` pkg, forcing Go to search your go path for the package instead
 2. `go run gendocs/gendocs.go`
 3. restore `/vendor/github.com/spf13/cobra`

+## Versioning

+Astronomer Enterprise is under very active development.
+Because of this we cannot make backwards compatibility guarantees between versions.

+THe astro-cli is following a semantic versioning scheme

+`{MAJOR_RELEASE}.{MINOR_RELEASE}.{PATCH_RELEASE}`

+with all releases up until 1.0.0 considered beta.

+### Compatibility
+Starting with `v0.3.3` the astro-cli began tightly tracking the platform release versioning, this means that compatibility is only guaranteed between matching __minor__ versions of the platform and the astro-cli.

+ie. astro-cli `v0.4.0` is guaranteed to be compatible with houston-api `v0.4.x` but with houston-api `v0.5.x`

+### Note
+These changes were introduced platform wide with v0.4.0